Child marriage: United Kingdom

-The marriageable age in both England and Wales is 18 with no exemptions since 1 May 2022 (16 with consent of both parents or guardians, plus also a magistrate approval required within Northern Ireland only), although in Scotland no parental consent is required over 16.
-Scotland and Andorra are the only European jurisdictions where 16 year-olds can marry as a right (i.e. without parental or court approval); see Marriageable age.
+Since 1 May 2022, the marriageable age in both England and Wales is 18 with no exemptions (16 with consent of both parents or guardians, plus also a magistrate approval required within Northern Ireland only), although in Scotland no parental consent is required over 16.
+Scotland and Andorra are the only European jurisdictions where 16-year-olds can marry as a right (i.e. without parental or court approval); see Marriageable age.

-In the UK girls as young as 12 have been smuggled in to be brides of men in the Muslim community, according to a 2004 report in The Guardian.
+According to a 2004 report in The Guardian, girls as young as 12 have been smuggled into the UK to be the brides of men in the Muslim community.
 Girls trying to escape this child marriage can face death because this breaks the honor code of her husband and both families.

 As with the United States, underage cohabitation is observed in the United Kingdom.
 According to a 2005 study, 4.1% of all girls in the 15–19 age group in the UK were cohabiting (living in an informal union), while 8.9% of all girls in that age group admitted to having been in a cohabitation relation (child marriage per UNICEF definition), before the age of 18.
 Over 4% of all underage girls in the UK were teenage mothers.

-In July 2014, the United Kingdom hosted its first global Girl Summit; the goal of the Summit was to increase efforts to end child, early, and forced marriage and female genital mutilation within a generation.
+In July 2014, the United Kingdom hosted its first global Girl Summit; the goal of the Summit was to increase efforts to end child, early, and forced marriage, as well as female genital mutilation within a generation.

-Oceania

-The Marquesas Islands have been noted for their sexual culture.
-Many sexual activities seen as taboo in Western cultures are viewed appropriate by the native culture.
-One of these differences is that children are introduced and educated to sex at a very young age.
-Contact with Western societies has changed many of these customs, so research into their pre-Western social history has to be done by reading antique writings.
-Children slept in the same room as their parents and were able to witness their parents while they had sex.
-Intercourse simulation became real penetration as soon as boys were physically able.
-Adults found simulation of sex by children to be funny.
-As children approached 11 attitudes shifted toward girls.
-When a child reaches adulthood, they are educated on sexual techniques by a much older adult.

-Yuri Lisyansky in his memoirs reports that:

-Adam Johann von Krusenstern in his book about the same expedition as Yuri's, reports that a father brought a 10- to 12-year-old girl on his ship, and she had sex with the crew.
-According to the book of Charles Pierre Claret de Fleurieu and Étienne Marchand, eight-year-old girls had sex and other unnatural acts in public.